Shopping malls in Gurgaon to reopen from July 1, Faridabad to decide on Monday

 The SOPs ask aged and pregnant employees and those with underlying conditions to take extra precautions.
 “They shall preferably not be exposed to any frontline work requiring direct contact with the public,” the SOPs said.
 Shopping mall owners shall facilitate work from home for such workers, wherever feasible, according to the SOPs.

 Hand hygiene as well as thermal scanning of each visitor at the entry point shall be ensured.
 “Preferably separate entry and exits for visitors, workers and goods/supplies shall be organised,” according to the SOPs.
-For air-conditioning/ventilation, the guidelines of the Centre's CPWD department shall be followed “which inter alia emphasises that the temperature setting of all air conditioning devices should be in the range of 24-30 degrees Celsius”.
+For air-conditioning/ventilation, the guidelines of the Central Public Works Department shall be followed “which inter alia emphasises that the temperature setting of all air conditioning devices should be in the range of 24-30 degrees Celsius”.

 Meanwhile, civic bodies will regularly monitor the compliance of the directions by all shopping malls by undertaking regular visits..